shield02/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 > 10-add - Script that adds two integers
 > 11-pow - Script that computes a to the power of b
 > 12-fizzbuzz - Script that prints the numbers from 1 to 100 seperated by a space
+> 100-print_tebahpla - Script that the ASCII alphabet in reverse order, alternating lowercase and uppercase